 Some experts suggest that aggressive driving should be defined as multiple violations occurring as a group or in rapid succession; while others have proposed that aggressive driving be described as a wanton disregard for traffic safety.
 For its part, the American Automobile Association (AAA) has defined this dangerous behavior as “any unsafe driving behavior that is performed deliberately and with ill intention or disregard for safety.”
 For those looking to the government for guidance on the subject, the National Highway Traffic Safety Administration (NHTSA) has stated that aggressive driving can be identified by actions that exceed the norms of safe driving behavior, and which directly affect other road users by placing them in unnecessary danger.

-As Maryland personal injury attorneys, the experienced legal team at Lebowitz & Mzhen, LLC, understands the physical pain, emotional anguish and financial hardship that can accompany a serious or fatal automobile, commercial truck or motorcycle-related traffic collision.
+As Maryland personal injury attorneys, the experienced legal team at Lebowitz & Mzhen Personal Injury Lawyers, understands the physical pain, emotional anguish and financial hardship that can accompany a serious or fatal automobile, commercial truck or motorcycle-related traffic collision.
 When aggressive driving is at the heart of a bad roadway wreck, the regret and grief is only magnified by the fact that the incident may not have even occurred but for one inconsiderate or thoughtless individual.

 No matter what one’s station in life, there is no excuse for one driver to purposely threaten the lives and well-being of others on the road.
 And while the majority of car, truck and motorcycle collisions are more or less accidental in nature, as professional auto injury lawyers, Lebowitz & Mzhen know that some seemingly unintentional collisions may have not been the result of simple bad luck or poor timing.
 We understand that there are so-called honest mistakes made on Maryland roadways every day; other crashes may not be so innocent.